-Parameter Description Dri ivers Drop-down list with all drivers which are loaded in the project.
-Cu rrent status Fixed entry which has no function in the current version.
-Dri ver command Drop-down list for the selection of the command. • Start driver (online mode) Driver is reinitialized and started. • Stop driver (offline mode) Driver is stopped.
+Option Description Drivers Selection of the driver from the drop-down list.
+It contains all drivers loaded in the project.
+Current status Fixed entry which has no function in the current version.
+Driver command Drop-down list for the selection of the command: <no command=""></no> No command is sent.
+A command that already exists can thus be removed from a configured function.
+Start driver (online mode) Driver is reinitialized and started.
+Stop driver (offline mode) Driver is stopped.
 No new data is accepted.
-Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20). • Driver in simulation mode Driver is set into simulation mode.
+Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20).
+Driver in simulation mode Driver is set into simulation mode.
 The values of all variables of the driver are simulated by the driver.
-No values from the connected hardware (e.g. PLC, bus system,) are displayed. • Driver in hardware mode Driver is set into hardware mode.
-For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed. • Driver-specific command Enter driver-specific commands.
-Opens input field in order to enter a command. • Driver - activate set setpoint value Write set value to a driver is allowed. • Driver - deactivate set setpoint value Write set value to a driver is prohibited.

-Show this dialog in the Runtime The dialog is shown in Runtime so that changes can be made. • Disconnect from modem Terminate connection (for modem drivers) • Establish connecton with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number.
+No values from the connected hardware (e.g. PLC, bus system,) are displayed.
+Driver in hardware mode Driver is set into hardware mode.
+For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed.
+Driver-specific command Enter driver-specific commands.
+Opens input field in order to enter a command.
+Activate driver write set value Write set value to a driver is allowed.
+Deactivate driver write set value Write set value to a driver is prohibited.
+Establish connection with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number.
+Disconnect from modem Terminate connection (for modem drivers) Driver in counting simulation mode Driver is set into counting simulation mode.
+All values are initialized with 0 and incremented in the set update time by 1 each time up to the maximum value and then start at 0 again.
+Driver in static simulation mode Driver is set into counting simulation mode.
+All values are initialized with 0.
+Driver in programmed simulation mode Driver is set into counting simulation mode.
+The values are calculated by a freely-programmable simulation project.
+The simulation project is created with the help of the zenon Logic Workbench and runs in the zenon Logic Runtime.
+Show this dialog in the Runtime The dialog is shown in Runtime so that changes can be made.

-DRIVER COMMANDS IN THE NETWORK
+DRIVER COMMAND FUNCTION IN THE NETWORK

-If the computer, on which the driver command function is executed, is part of the zenon network, additional actions are carried out.
+If the computer on which the Driver commands function is executed is part of the zenon network, further actions are also carried out.
 A special network command is sent from the computer to the project server, which then executes the desired action on its driver.
 In addition, the Server sends the same driver command to the project standby.
 The standby also carries out the action on its driver.